boydx/geosalad/PITCHME.md

 ---
 ### try/except statement
 ## Prevent exceptions
-If it works conitnue, if it blows up let's do something else
+If it works continue, if it blows up let's do something else

 ---
 ```python